 Assessment of heterogeneity and sub-group analysis

-We assessed heterogeneity by inspecting the forest plots for overlapping CIs and outlying data; using the Chi2 test with a p-value < 0.1 to indicate statistically significant heterogeneity based on commonly accepted DerSimonian & Laird test that uses a more sensitive threshold of p < 0.10 (DerSimonian 1986).
-The Cochrane collaboration recommends the use of p-value < 0.1 in statistical testing of heterogeneity in accuracy tests (Bossuyt 2013).
-Therefore, we followed this convention, by defining heterogeneity as significant when p < 0.10 rather than the conventional level of p-value < 0.05.
+We assessed heterogeneity by inspecting the forest plots for overlapping CIs and outlying data; using the Chi-squared test with a p-value < 0.10 to indicate statistically significant heterogeneity based on commonly accepted DerSimonian & Laird test that uses a more sensitive threshold of p < 0.10 (DerSimonian 1986)18 The Cochrane collaboration recommends the use of p-value < 0.10 in statistical testing of heterogeneity in accuracy tests (Bossuyt)19 Therefore, we followed this convention, by defining heterogeneity as significant when p < 0.10 rather than the conventional level of p-value < 0.05.
 Methodological and clinical differences such as patient populations (preschool-aged children, school children, or adults), tests type, study design type and robustness of conduct of the study were considered in addition to the aforementioned statistical measures.
 When significant heterogeneity was detected, we carried out subgroup analyses such as patient age (children versus adults); and intensity of infection (light versus heavy or moderate versus heavy infection) to explore potential causes.
 Where meta-analysis was considered not clinically or statistically meaningful by virtue of high levels of heterogeneity, we did not pool data in a meta-analysis but conducted narrative synthesis of the evidence.

-We applied an exploratory latent class analysis (Eusebi 2014) to investigate the performance of POC-CCA test with Kato-Katz as reference standard using Akaike Information Criterion (AIC) and Bayesian Information Criterion (BIC).
-Latent Class Bivariate Models were fitted in order to capture the between-study variability in sensitivity and specificity by assuming that studies belong to one of a small number of latent classes.
-The models were fitted with Latent GOLD v4.5.
-This yielded both an interpretation and a description of the heterogeneity between studies (Eusebi 2014).
+We applied an exploratory analysis20 (Eusebi) to investigate the performance of POC-CCA test with Kato-Katz as reference standard.
+This analysis was carried out by means of a Latent Class Bivariate Model (LCBM).
+LCBM were fitted in order to capture the between-study variability in sensitivity and specificity by assuming that studies belong to one of a small number of latent classes.
+The models were fitted with Latent GOLD v 5.020 ??.
+Number of latent classes was selected using Akaike Information Criterion (AIC).
+This yielded both an interpretation and a description of the heterogeneity between studies (Eusebi).20

 RESULTS